 If you’re after sheer volume of machinery, War Thunder’s WW2/Korean War era roster exceeds 300 aircraft.
 Each can be piloted using arcade (boo!) or simulation physics models to blast away at airborne adversaries playing on both PC and consoles – its servers know no platform boundaries.
 Which, of course, means there’s usually plenty of easy meat for PC players to pick off.

-Flight Simulator X
+Microsoft Flight Simulator

 Kerbal Space Program

 You know a space flight simulator’s doing something right when NASA and SpaceX CEO Elon Musk start getting interested.
-Despite the cutesy appearance of its astronauts, Kerbal Space Program is an incredibly detailed physics-based space sim which lets you design and construct your own spacecraft before launching it into orbit and then doing impossibly complicated things like docking with other vessels or landing your wobbly phallic construct on the moon.
+Despite the cutesy appearance of its astronauts, Kerbal Space Program is an incredibly detailed physics-based space game that lets you design and construct your own spacecraft before launching it into orbit and then doing impossibly complicated things like docking with other vessels or landing your wobbly phallic construct on the moon.

 Is it 100% realistic?
-Given that it’s simulating one of the most complicated human endeavours ever undertaken and letting you have a go with your mouse and keyboard, there’s an element of creative licensing.
+Given that it’s simulating one of the most complicated human endeavors ever undertaken and letting you have a go with your mouse and keyboard, there’s an element of creative licensing.
 However – it’s about as close as the medium has produced.
 Every physical object in the game abides by Newtonian dynamics, which is why that rocket you built to look like Gary Busey’s face collapsed and burned itself to cinders the second you hit the thrusters.
 Its model of orbital mechanics has also been praised by those in a position to assess that sort of thing.

 Euro Truck Simulator 2

 On one hand, it’s therapeutic.
-Cruising the dual carriageways of Northern Italy at just below the legal speed limit while a local radio station plays unintelligably is pure nourishment for the soul.
+Cruising the dual carriageways of Northern Italy at just below the legal speed limit while a local radio station plays unintelligibly is pure nourishment for the soul.
 On the other, it’s a supreme challenge.
 Defeated the Fume Knight in Dark Souls II, have you?
-Come back when you’ve parallel-parked a Scania R Highline carrying a yacht after a night drive from Luxembourg to Budapest.
+Come back when you’ve parallel-parked a Scania R Highline carrying a yacht after a night’s drive from Luxembourg to Budapest.

 Perhaps the most compelling aspect of SCS Software’s simulation is that it is ostensibly driving, but not quite as you know it.
 Forget everything racing games taught you about turning circles.
 Forget what they taught you about mirrors, too – no longer do they exist simply to illustrate the crash you caused with your reckless weaving.
 Now they’re an essential component of your driving experience, crucial to turning any corner greater than 10 degrees without scraping thousands off your salary.

 As with any sim worth its salt, Euro Truck Simulator 2 has a considerable haul of mods, crafted by the loving hands of its community.
-The base game offers thousands of kilometers of real estate and no shortage of vehicles, but there’s a wealth of additional trucks, maps, liveries and sound packs out there.
+The base game offers thousands of kilometers of real estate and no shortage of vehicles, but there’s a wealth of additional trucks, maps, liveries, and sound packs out there.

-Contary to their depiction in film, submarines aren’t sleek, agile instruments of death.
+Contrary to their depiction in film, submarines aren’t sleek, agile instruments of death.
 They’re vulnerable at sea level, and all but blind below it.
 They hunt for freighters in the incomprehensibly vast ocean for days at a time, and when they do engage in combat it moves at a kind of perpetual bullet time.
 If ever a subject matter didn’t lend itself to videogames, submarine combat is it.

 But Silent Hunter 4 isn’t a videogame.
-It’s a ruthlessly realistic sim for only the most sun-averse naval commanders, complete with a control room full of unfriendly dials and crew members whose admiration for their superior prohibits them from emitting as much as a whimper when you guide your sub towards certain death.
+It’s a ruthlessly realistic WW2 game for only the most sun-averse naval commanders, complete with a control room full of unfriendly dials and crew members whose admiration for their superior prohibits them from emitting as much as a whimper when you guide your sub towards certain death.
 Mother nature’s just as deadly as your Axis opponents down here at the bottom of the Pacific Ocean.

 Codemasters’ first foray into early access development has proved fruitful: DIRT Rally currently has 136,000 players and a Steam user score of 92%, and that’s thanks in no small part to a renewed focus on the actual driving and a shift away from console-style presentation.

-Like F1 2015, t's the proud owner of an all-new handling model which feels infinitely more granular and weighty than the quasi-arcade physics of previous DIRT games, and it brings the best out of a good force feedback wheel.
+Like F1 2015, it’s the proud owner of an all-new handling model which feels infinitely more granular and weighty than the quasi-arcade physics of previous DIRT games, and it brings the best out of a good force feedback wheel.

 The UK studio’s always been adept at bringing the knife-edge balancing act of rally driving to sim racing – let’s not forget it was they who developed Colin McRae Rally back in 1998 – but not until now have they been able to strip away all the interactive motorhome menus and Californian voiceovers to concentrate on simply delivering the best all-terrain driving model since Richard Burns Rally.